AzaniaHH/Project-3/README.md

 The main goal is to allow users to compare the effects of remote, onsite, and hybrid work environments on mental health, social isolation, and work-life balance.
 The project offers a clean and intuitive interface where users can choose the work location and explore visualized insights across multiple metrics.

+Ethical Considerations
+  In our analysis, we made sure to handle mental health data with care, recognizing the sensitive nature of conditions like anxiety and depression.
+We have used anonymized data to protect individual identities and have taken care not to make assumptions about cause and effec

 ## Project Features

 - **Interactive Dashboard**: Users can filter visualizations based on work location (Remote, Onsite, Hybrid).